 Some people go on vacation to relax and others want to see as much as possible that an area has to offer.
 No vacation destination would be complete without discussing Washington DC, the seat of our government and historic heritage.

 Depending on how long you visit, prepare not to sleep much.
 There is so much to see and do in the city and almost everything is free.
 If you are not on a tour bus then take the hop on & off trolley.
 It is too far to walk to the different sites and parking and driving in the city can be a nightmare.
 You can hop on & off the trolley all day or evening or get a 2 or 3-day pass.
 The trolley even takes you over to Arlington National Cemetery.
-And, you can drive to Mount Vernon to see “George and Martha’s” place or take a boat that you can catch right downtown on the Potomac.
+You can drive to Mount Vernon to see “George and Martha’s” place.
+Then, take a boat that you can catch right downtown on the Potomac.

 Then it’s on to Lincoln where 3 are grouped together.
 First check out the Korean ( & definitely put this on your evening list because it’s awesome and different looking both night and day), then Lincoln and finally Vietnam.
 If you are on the trolley, you can drop off at Lincoln and then pick it up over on the Vietnam side when you finish that monument or vice-versa.